Gaspartcho/lambda_interpreter/README.md

 # Lambda Interpreter

-This is the official repository for the **Lambda Interpreter**, an open source implementation of an interpreter for the Lambda-Prog (\lprog) programming language in C.
+This is the official repository for the **Lambda Interpreter (\lprogi)**, an open source implementation of an interpreter for the Lambda-Prog (\lprog) programming language in C.

+See [LICENSE](LICENSE) for information on how this software is licensed.

 The specification for the \lprog language can be found in the file [docs/language_spec.md](docs/language_spec.md).

 ## Building